Renad-123/DFIR-Memory-Dump-Analysis/README.md

-# DFIR-Memory-Dump-Analysis
-DFIR memory dump analysis using Volatility to recover credentials and extract data from KeePass.
-DFIR memory dump analysis using the Volatility Framework.
-This project focuses on investigating a system memory image to recover sensitive information related to a user who frequently uses web browsers and password managers such as KeePass.
-The analysis includes inspecting environment variables, identifying suspicious artifacts, extracting a password hidden inside a PNG file, and using it to unlock a KeePass database found in memory.
-The memory dump file is not included due to size limitations, but screenshots and analysis notes are provided to demonstrate the investigation process.
+# DFIR Memory Dump Analysis

+## Overview
+This project demonstrates a Digital Forensics and Incident Response (DFIR) investigation performed on a system memory dump using the Volatility Framework.
+The case simulates a real-world scenario in which a client completely lost access to his system due to an unknown error.
+During the investigation, it was identified that the user is an environmental activist who frequently uses web browsers and password managers, specifically KeePass, to store sensitive information.
+The primary objective of this analysis was to examine volatile memory, identify suspicious artifacts, recover stored credentials, and extract critical forensic evidence.

+---

+## Investigation Summary
+The memory dump was analyzed using Volatility plugins to inspect running processes and environment variables.
+Suspicious environment variables revealed references to a PNG file containing a hidden password.
+This recovered password was then used to successfully unlock a KeePass database found within the memory dump, allowing the extraction of the required flag.

+---

+## Tools Used
+- Volatility Framework
+- KeePass Password Manager
+- Memory Forensics Techniques

+---